 After thoroughly patting the chicken dry, season it with salt and pepper.
 In the pot, heat 1 tablespoon of neutral oil over medium-high heat.
 The chicken should be added in an even layer, and it should be cooked for 5 minutes on each side, or until it is mostly done and starting to brown.
 Transfer it to a bowl after being removed from the pot.

-Cook for 5 minutes after adding the onion, tomatillos, and jalapenos to the pot.
+Cook for 5 minutes after adding the onion, tomatoes, and jalapenos to the pot.
 Cook the garlic for a minute after adding it.
 Add salt and pepper to taste.

 Add the aromatics to the melted butter.
 Add the spice mixture once it begins to bubble.
 Cook until fragrant, about 45 seconds.

-Pour the chilli into bowls and top with your preferred garnishes.
+Pour the chili into bowls and top with your preferred garnishes.
 Enjoy!

 The medicinal fungus chaga (Inonotus obliquus) is indigenous to Russia, Siberia, Europe, Canada, the northern United States, and East Asia.
 This fungus may grow on a variety of different deciduous tree species, such as beech, oak, alder, and ash, although it mostly thrives on birch trees (Betula spp.).
 On the trunks of these trees, chaga grows as a conk, a dark brown or black woody growth that resembles a crusty, charred mass.